How To Increase Lung Capacity For Running (Bonus: Lung Exercises)

 How To Increase Lung Capacity For Running

-When trying to build your lung capacity, it is important to remember Rome wasn’t built in a day.
+When building your lung capacity, it is important to remember Rome wasn’t built in a day.
 When working to increase your lung capacity, you need to start small.
-When starting out think about keeping your pace at a conversational pace.
+When starting out, think about keeping your pace at a conversational pace.
 This will help you build capacity and improve your breathing.

 If you are into cross-training, swimming the front crawl with bi-lateral breathing is a good way to increase lung capacity.
 What is this?